KopfLab/SDDS_particleSpike/README.md

  - clone this repository and all submodules (`git clone --recurse-submodules https://github.com/KopfLab/SDDS_particleSpike`, see [dependencies](#dependencies) for details)
  - install the [Particle Cloud command line interface (CLI)](https://github.com/spark/particle-cli)
  - log into your account with `particle login`
- - from the root of this repo directory, run `particle compile p2 examples/led lib/SDDS/src --target 6.3.2 --saveTo bin/led-p2-6.3.2.bin` (for the photon2 platform and firmware version 6.3.2)
+ - from the root of this repo directory, run `particle compile p2 examples/led lib/SDDS/src --target 6.3.4 --saveTo bin/led-p2-6.3.4.bin` (for the photon2 platform and firmware version 6.3.4)
- - alternatively, install ruby gems with `bundle install` and run `rake led` to compile in the cloud (the [Rakefile](Rakefile) provides some other useful shortcats to the particle cli, list them with `rake help`)
+ - alternatively, install ruby gems with `bundle install` and run `rake led` to compile in the cloud (the [Rakefile](Rakefile) provides some other useful shortcuts to the particle cli, list them with `rake help`, and the compilable programs with `rake programs`)
- - for development with cloud compile, start the guardfile with `bundle exec guard` and it will recompile the latest binaries (e.g. `led-p2-6.3.2.bin`) whenever there are any code changes
+ - for development with cloud compile, prime the target once with `rake <program>` and then start auto-recompiling with `rake autoCompile` (or do both in one step with `rake dev <program>`, which also flashes on each change); this watches the source globs defined in the program's `compile-<program>.yaml` and recompiles the latest binary (e.g. `led-p2-6.3.4.bin`) whenever there are code changes

-## How co compile locally
+## How to compile locally

 To compile locally from a local code copy:

  - install the VS Code extension for the Particle Toolbench following the instructions at https://docs.particle.io/getting-started/developer-tools/workbench/
  - enable pre-release versions of the tool chain as shown here: https://docs.particle.io/getting-started/developer-tools/workbench/#enabling-pre-release-versions
- - use the functionality of the VSCode extension (`Particle: Install Local Compiler Toolchain / Configure Project for device / Compile Appliation (local)`) to select a device OS toolchain (recommended: 6.3.2) and target platform (recommended: P2), and then run the compiler locally with `rake guardLocal` which automatically copies sources of the last cloud-compiled firmware into `local/` and compiles from there whenever something changes (and flashes the new code to a connected device via USB); if you're switching to a different example or have changes in a library, it is recommended to run `rake cleanLocal` before resuming with `rake guardLocal`
+ - use the functionality of the VSCode extension (`Particle: Install Local Compiler Toolchain / Configure Project for device / Compile Appliation (local)`) to select a device OS toolchain (recommended: 6.3.4) and target platform (recommended: P2)
+ - run `rake local <program>` (e.g. `rake local led`) to compile a program with the local toolchain — this mirrors the program's sources into `local/` and compiles from there, saving the result as e.g. `bin/led-p2-6.3.4-local.bin`
+ - for local development, use `rake dev <program>` which compiles locally, flashes the connected device via USB, and then watches the program's sources to auto-recompile and re-flash on every change; if you're switching to a different example, platform, or version, run `rake cleanLocal` first to clear stale files out of `local/`

 ## Dependencies